amirfarimani/DSI_Team_Project_Bank_Marketing/README.md

 **Project Overview**

-The goal of this project is to build a classification model that accurately predicts whether a client will subscribe.
+The goal of this project is to build a classification model that accurately predicts whether a client will subscribe a term deposit.
 By analyzing a dataset that includes demographic, financial, campaign interaction, and economic variables, the model aims to identify clients at risk of leaving.
 This predictive tool will enable the organization to proactively address risks, optimize retention efforts, and improve overall customer loyalty.

 **Team Members**